-I can remember after about three years in the radio biz, I had a Program Director stop the tape during an aircheck session and say to me, “You know it’s a damn shame jocks spend the first 5 years of their career and the rest of their life learning to talk like human beings again.”
+I can remember after about three years in the radio biz, I had a Program Director stop the tape during an aircheck session and say to me, “You know it’s a damn shame jocks spend the first 5 years of their career striving to sound like a disk jockey and the rest of their career learning to talk like human beings again.”
 Word.
 By the way, that PD was the late, great Ric Lippincott (AKA Dave Denver/Charlie Tiger), who passed away in 2016.

 Let’s face it, getting a conversational read isn’t the easiest thing to accomplish in voice over.
 It’s right there, in the dichotomy, conversational and read.
 Reading and conversational are in diametric opposition to each other.
 Having spend over a decade in Talk Radio, after many years as a rock jock, I figured it would be a bit easier to completely nail the conversational “read.”
 After all, talk hosts are more personable, it’s about being yourself, being a personality.
 But talk hosts are ad-libbing, it’s all off the cuff.
 Bring the read into the picture, and well, it’s a read.